ieee-vgtc/ieeevis.org/content/info/call-participation/paper-keywords.md

 *	**Guidelines** (Guidelines): deriving or applying guidelines for design and use of visualization & visual analytics techniques
 *	**Interaction Design** (Interaction): the design of interaction techniques and/or interaction design methodologies and practices for any interaction modalities (touch, pen, mouse, speech, proxemics, ...)
-*	**Process/Workflow Design** (Workflow): designing, developing, evaluating, or improving data analysis workflows Systems	Software Architecture, Toolkit/Library, Language	...designing/implementing novel platforms/libraries/toolkits for developing or testing
+*	**Process/Workflow Design** (Workflow): designing, developing, evaluating, or improving data analysis workflows
+*   **Software Architecture, Toolkit/Library, Language** (System): designing/implementing novel platforms/libraries/toolkits for developing or testing
 *	**Software Prototype** (Software):	writing or analyzing concrete implementations of tools / systems / applications
 *	**State-of-the-art Survey** (STAR):	conducting, structuring, and writing systematic literature reviews
 *	**Task Abstractions & Application Domains** (Domain_Task):	the practice of eliciting domain or task abstractions and challenges from specific application domains